 “I never knew you played harmonica and sang before.
 Did you take lessons?”

 “No, Mr. Landis is straight and already married.
 Tim’s the music coordinator.”

-“He’s so young.”
+“He is so young.”

 “He’s my age, a freshman at Harvard.”

-“That why you’re so tight.”
+“Is that why you’re so tight.”

 “We really hit it off.
 But he seems so much more worldly than me.”